The school offers a range of special programs designed to support high quality teaching and learning and enhance student wellbeing

 - Extension and Intervention

 Students learn at different rates and there is diversity in every classroom.
-The school offers Reading Recovery and small group intervention activities to assist with literacy and numeracy development.
+The school offers a range of specialisedintervention activities to assist with literacy and numeracy development.
 Extension activities for more able students are offered from within the school and through external agencies in a variety of curriculum areas.
-The school participates in the State Schools’ Spectacular, Tournament of Minds and the UNSW academic testing program.
+The school participates in the State Schools’ Spectacular and the UNSW academic testing program.

 - Inter-school Sports